Appointed by Maryland Technology Development Corporation: Stephen P. Auvil

 Appointed by Maryland Municipal League: Lawrence (Jake) Romanell

 Ex officio: Boyd K. Rutherford, Lt.
-Governor; Kelly M. Schulz, Secretary of Commerce; Karen B. Salmon, Ph.D., State Superintendent of Schools; Kenneth C. Holt, Secretary of Housing & Community Development; Lourdes R. Padilla, Secretary of Human Services; James E. Rzepkowski, Acting Secretary of Labor, Licensing, & Regulation; Robert S. McCord, Esq., Secretary of Planning; Sean P. Powell, designee of Secretary of Transportation; James D. Fielder, Jr., Ph.D., Secretary of Higher Education; J. THomas Sadowski, designee of Chancellor, University System of Maryland; Philip B. Hutson, designee of Executive Director, Maryland Stadium Authority.
+Governor; Kelly M. Schulz, Secretary of Commerce; Sylvia A. Lawson, Ph.D., designee of State Superintendent of Schools; Kenneth C. Holt, Secretary of Housing & Community Development; Lourdes R. Padilla, Secretary of Human Services; Tiffany P. Robinson, Esq., Secretary of Labor; Robert S. McCord, Esq., Secretary of Planning; Sean P. Powell, designee of Secretary of Transportation; James D. Fielder, Jr., Ph.D., Secretary of Higher Education; J. Thomas Sadowski, designee of Chancellor, University System of Maryland; Philip B. Hutson, designee of Executive Director, Maryland Stadium Authority.

 State House interior, Annapolis, Maryland, June 2017.
 Photo by Diane F. Evartt.